2010 PDC World Darts Championship: Prize money

 The 2010 World Championship featured a prize fund of £1,000,000 – a rise of £260,000 on the previous year, to become darts' first £1 million tournament.
 All rounds featured more money compared to 2009, and also sees a £10,000 highest checkout prize being to make the fund go up to a million.

 In addition, the losing semi-finalists contested a third place play off match on the same night as the Final, played for an extra £20,000 "winner takes all" pot on top of the £40,000 they both already received for being losing semi finalists.
-Therefore, third place won £60,000, and fourth place £40,000 – both an increase from last years £30,000 for the losing semi finalists.
+This was the first time since 1998 that such a playoff occurred.

 The prize money is allocated as follows:

 Draw

 Preliminary round

 The preliminary round draw was made on 29 November, and the format is best of 7 legs.